legomushroom/iconmelon/README.md

 iconmelon
 =========
-svg icons library for web
+svg icons library for the web

 http://iconmelon.com/